Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside the Whitney Museum of American Art in New York City| ©philanto1

-My advice is that even if you don't like art, go to the Whitney Museum and go up to the outdoor terraces on the 5th, 6th, 7th and 8th floors that serve as art galleries and spectacular viewpoints.
-As I mentioned, the top floor is perfect for a romantic aperitif with a view!
+My advice is that even if you do not like art, book your ticket to the Whitney Museum and go up to the outdoor terraces of the 5th, 6th, 7th and 8th floor that serve as art galleries and spectacular viewpoints.
+As I said, the top floor is perfect for a romantic aperitif with a view!

-Although in the past it was called the "ugliest building in New York", the Whitney Museum has ceased to be the ugly duckling and has been transformed into a swan thanks to the portentous hands of architect Renzo Piano, who has designed the new building with an industrial and modern aesthetic and one of the most impressive views of the Big Apple.
+And although in the past it was described as the "ugliest building in New York", the Whitney Museum has ceased to be the ugly duckling and has been transformed into a swan thanks to the portentous hands of architect Renzo Piano, who has designed the new building with an industrial and modern aesthetic and one of the most impressive views of the Big Apple.

 Now all you have to do is buy your tickets, put these recommendations into practice and get ready to see one of the most beautiful viewpoints in New York.
 Bon voyage to the heights!